Michael-Mazar/BCI4ALS/README.md

 ## Python dependencies installation

-Follow these instructions (tested on Windows 10 OS) for a one-time installation:
+Follow these instructions for a one-time installation:

 1. Open at terminal at the repository's directory
 2. Run `python -m venv venv` (creating a virtual python environement)